What Is a Disciple?

-Dallas Willard famously said that every church that seeks to be faithful to its calling must ask two questions: 1) What is our plan for making disciples? and 2) Is it working?
+Dallas Willard is famous for saying that every church that seeks to be faithful to its calling must ask two questions: 1) What is our plan for making disciples of Jesus? and 2) Is it working?

 - “We have a six-week on-ramping course for new believers that gets them up to speed on what a new believer needs to know.”